geom3trik/vizia-audio-synth/README.md

 crossbeam-channel = "0.5.0"
 ```

-We'll be using cpal for the audio generation and crossbeam-channel for communicating between out main thread and the audio thread that we'll be creating.
+We'll be using cpal for the audio generation and crossbeam-channel for communicating between our main thread and the audio thread that we'll be creating.

 # Step 2 - Create a simple tuix application